 - This figure has increased year on year since 2008.

 - CEOs spend two days per week in meetings and a whole day managing communications, some of which relate to organising and scheduling meetings.

 - Combined, top executives spend thousands of hours in meetings.

 - Most meetings are scheduled without an agenda or time limit.

-- For every five minutes, late the meeting starts, 8% of productivity is lost.
+- For every five minutes that the meeting starts late, 8% of productivity are lost.

 Some blame technology and the ease of setting one up for poor meeting management.
 As many businesses do not track the number of hours spent in meetings, it has become the largest drain on time.
 You’ve probably heard of fake work; now, many people at all levels list meetings as fake work.
 What can be done about it?
 Bookboon has a solution.

 Significant complaints about poor meeting management include people who didn’t need to be there, too many tangents and they didn’t learn anything new.
 Clearly, meetings are now major obstacles to work.
 How do we begin to tackle the problem of meetings as fake work?

 We offer and recommend the long-term solution offered below, but there are quick and simple tips you can put in place right now:

 - Scrutinise whether each meeting is even necessary.
 Too much time is wasted on going over the same ground.
 Can the issue be solved with an email?